openshift/osde2e/README.md

 #### Using environment variables

 Any config option can be passed in using environment variables.
-Please refer to the config package for exact environment variable names.
+Please refer to the [config package] for exact environment variable names.

-Spinning up a hosted-OSD instance and testing against it
+Example of spinning up a hosted-OSD instance and testing against it

 ```
 OCM_TOKEN=$(cat ~/.ocm-token) \